 But that was just icing on a cake Stephanie had baked.
 Mission accomplished, thanks to her.
 She filed the police report at least six or seven years before she died, and over all that time we saw Nosy Neighbor frequently, every summer.
 I'm sure he was watching us as we came and went, probably taking notes and compiling a dossier.
 He must have wondered why Stephanie went from walking easily to walking slowly to getting around in a wheelchair.
 For all I know, he tailed us to a doctor's appointment to find out.
 But he never asked us.
 He never again spoke a word to either of us, in all the years after Steph called the cops.

 I saw him today, which is why I'm telling the story.
 It's one of the sure signs of spring — birds chirp, the weather warms, and Nosy Neighbor returns from Florida.
 I was taking out the recycling, and he was between the back door and the dumpster, asking questions of another neighbor.
-In the old days he would've said something to me — something unsettling, something weird — as I walked by with my trash can.
-But today, like every day since Steph called the cops, he didn't have anything to say to her, or me.
+In the old days the Nosy Neighbor would've said something to me — something unsettling, something weird — as I walked by with my trash can.
+But today, like every day since Steph called the cops, he didn't have anything to say to either of us.